jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 * `rand:normal/0` gives normal distribution output $$x$$ of $$\sigma{}=1$$ (standard deviation) and $$\mu{}=\bar{x}=0$$ (mean value), based on fast ziggurat algorithm
 * Normal distribution represents [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem), where sums independent random variables follow

-^ Rand module has a great feature, which is a function returns the normal distribution output.
+^ Rand module has a great new feature, which is a function returns the normal distribution output.
 Normal distribution can be used for estimating errors of natural phenomena and other real-world behaviors.

 ---